 Block Paving Patterns

-Block Paving can be laid in several different formats.
-When choosing block paving patterns, consideration should be given to load bearing areas such as driveways or parking areas.
-These applications require block paving to be laid in a inter-locking pattern for maximum strength and wear.
+Block Paving patterns can be laid in several different formats.
+When choosing block paving patterns, consideration should be given to load-bearing areas such as driveways or parking areas.
+These applications require block paving to be laid in an interlocking pattern for maximum strength and wear.

 Block Paving Designs

 This is where the fun starts!
-Block paving designs are unlimited.
-Each type of block paving stone or brick is available in a range of complementary colours and textures, by rotating the block in a different direction it can appear a different shade of colour.
+Block paving designs are unlimited and can be bespoke to each of our clients.
+Each type of block paving stone or brick is available in a range of complementary colours, sizes and textures.
+By rotating the paving block in a different direction it can appear a different shade of colour.
 With the addition of octants or circles, paving features can be created.
-This can be complimented with the use of kerbs and edgings to create beautiful block paving designs & patterns.
+This can be complemented with the use of kerbs and edgings to create unlimited beautiful block paving designs & patterns.

 Herringbone Paving Patterns

 Herringbone paving patterns are constructed from 2:1 blocks, eg: Marshalls Driveline 50.
 This means the bricks are twice as long as they are wide.
-Interlocked and laid as 90° herringbone or 45° herringbone the layout can be enhanced with subtle colour changes in blocks and or the use of pattern features such as circular or octant paving.
+Interlocked and laid as 90° herringbone or 45° herringbone, the layout can be enhanced.
+With subtle colour changes in blocks and/or the use of pattern features such as circular or octant paving, driveways are transformed.
 45° extended herringbone is generally used on larger areas to enhance the block paving patterns aesthetics.

 Stretcher Bond & Basket Weave Paving Patterns